nuxt/vue-meta/docs/guide/ssr.md

 ## Add `vue-meta` to the context

-You'll need to expose the results of the `$meta` method that `vue-meta` adds to the Vue instance to the bundle render context before you can begin injecting your meta information.
+You'll need to expose the results of the `$meta` method that `vue-meta` adds to the Vue instance to the bundle render context before you can begin injecting your metadata.
 You'll need to do this in your server entry file:

 **server-entry.js:**
 ```js